ocapn/ocapn/implementation-guide/Implementation Guide.md

               wire-delta>  ; positive integer
 ```

 The `export-pos` is the same position that's used for the import position and the wire-delta outstanding references to the object that's been received.
 OCapN's GC implementation is a collaborative process where by both sides keep track of the number of times a given object has been referenced in CapTP messages.
 When the importing side no longer needs the object, it should send an `op:gc-export` message, with the `wire-delta` being the outstanding reference count.
 Each time a reference to an object is received the CapTP session should keep track of this and can emit the `op:gc-export` with this amount and remove it from the count.
-The reason for keeping track of the wire-delta is the importing node could no longer need the reference and send a GC operation while at the same time the exporting side might send another message which refers to that object, if the exporting side were then to get this GC operation, the exporting side needs to know if it's safe to actually GC it or not.
+The reason for keeping track of the wire-delta is the importing peer could no longer need the reference and send a GC operation while at the same time the exporting side might send another message which refers to that object, if the exporting side were then to get this GC operation, the exporting side needs to know if it's safe to actually GC it or not.

-Here you can see two nodes with a CapTP session Node A and Node B. On Node A lives an object called `alice`, there are many messages that have referenced the `alice` object, two of which has been received by Node B, three of which are still on the wire yet to be received.
-Node B in this situation has incremented their reference count of alice twice as its seen two references and decides it no longer needs this object so emits a GC export.
-What would happen next would be three more messages referencing `alice` arrive, if Node A got the `op:gc-export` message and then GC'd alice, this would be a problem for B.
+Here you can see two peers with a CapTP session Peer A and Peer B. On Peer A lives an object called `alice`, there are many messages that have referenced the `alice` object, two of which has been received by Peer B, three of which are still on the wire yet to be received.
+Peer B in this situation has incremented their reference count of alice twice as its seen two references and decides it no longer needs this object so emits a GC export.
+What would happen next would be three more messages referencing `alice` arrive, if Peer A got the `op:gc-export` message and then GC'd alice, this would be a problem for B.

-Fortunately when Node A receives the `op:gc-export` operation it can remove from its reference count the value conveyed in the `wire-delta` field which would leave Node A with the value of `3`.
-Since this still leaves three references unaccounted for Node A knows it cannot GC this object and must wait for Node B to emit further GC export operations.
+Fortunately when Peer A receives the `op:gc-export` operation it can remove from its reference count the value conveyed in the `wire-delta` field which would leave Peer A with the value of `3`.
+Since this still leaves three references unaccounted for Peer A knows it cannot GC this object and must wait for Peer B to emit further GC export operations.

 Alisha begins by two tables, one for keeping track of reference count for imported objects and one for exported objects.
 She makes it so that before transmission of any `op:deliver` or `op:deliver-only` she looks through all the arguments and everytime a reference is mentioned she increments the reference count in her export GC count table.
 She also implements a similar system to keep track of references in incoming messages.